gregbo/contest-scoring/README.md

 contest-scoring
 ===============

-testing of algorithms used to score contests, such as Relative Placement, 6.0, Arithmetic Mean, Geometric Mean, etc.
+testing of algorithms used to score contests based on rankings, such as the Skating System, WSDC Relative Placement, UCWDC Cagley sheets, etc.